Your Federal Rights

 What OTARD Protects

-• Installation of satellite dishes 1 meter (39.37 inches) or less in diameter — Starlink qualifies
+• Installation of satellite dishes 1 meter (39.37 inches) or less in diameter.
+Starlink qualifies, so dish size is rarely the real issue.

-• Installation on property you own or exclusively control (roof, yard, balcony, patio)
+• Installation on property you own or exclusively control, such as a yard, balcony, patio, or qualifying roof area.

-• Protection from HOA rules that prevent, unreasonably delay, or increase the cost of installation
+• Protection from HOA rules that prevent service, create unreasonable delay, or materially increase cost.

 What HOAs Can Do

-• Suggest alternative locations — but only if they don't impair signal, delay installation, or increase cost
+• Suggest alternative locations, but only if they do not impair signal, cause unreasonable delay, or materially increase cost.

-• Restrict common areas — OTARD only applies to exclusively-controlled property, not shared spaces
+• Restrict common areas, because OTARD protects exclusive-use property, not shared elements.

 What HOAs Cannot Do

-• Prohibit Starlink installation on your property outright
+• Prohibit a protected Starlink installation on qualifying private property outright.

-• Require you to use a different ISP instead of satellite internet
+• Force a different ISP in place of protected satellite service.

 Virginia-Specific Considerations